SaiKrishna221b/Challenge-Project/README.md

 # Intuit Build Challenge

-This repository contains solutions for the Intuit Build Challenge assignments.
+This repository contains my original contributions for the 2 assignment questions in the Build Challenge (see instructions pdf in root folder)

 ---